This Poet's Corner

 tuttdavis.jpg

-Walk down With Davis Tutt
+Walk Down With Davis Tutt

-Hickok shot Tutt through the heart
+Hickok shot Tutt trough the heart

-In a first, slap leather shoot-out,
+In a first recorded, slap-leather shoot-out,

-From some fifty, some say seventy five,
+From some fifty, some say seventy-five

-Yards away.
+Feet away.
 Bill was a dead shot!

-That thar future Pistol Prince
+That thar Pistol Prince

 Was not ignorant of notoriety,

-And he knew the gravity
+And he reckoned the gravity

-Pull’in down on that spinn’in,
+Pull’n down on that thar spin’n

-Bit ‘o lead, and leav’in Dave right dead
+Bit of lead, leav’n Dave right dead

-In Springfield’s, town square-
+In Springfield’s town square-

 One rascally, Missouri woman,